cs2103aug2015-w10-3j/main/Developer Guide.md

 # CommandParser Component

-The CommandParser component only consists of a `TaskCommandParser` class which receives the raw user input and returns the details of the command in the form of an ArrayList of String objects.
+The Parser component only consists of a `CommandParser` class which receives the raw user input and returns the details of the command in the form of an ArrayList of String objects.

 The first element of the ArrayList is always the command keyword, while the remaining elements could be the task name or deadline, depending on the type of the command.